 What does purge ventilation mean?

 Essentially, windows are opened.
-Manually controlled ventilation of rooms or spaces at a comparatively elevated pace to rapidly dilute pollutants and/or water vapor.
-Purge ventilation can be provided by either natural or mechanical means (e.g. window opening).
+Manually controlled ventilation of rooms or spaces at a comparatively elevated pace to rapidly dilute pollutants and/or water vapor. . window opening).

 Sometimes referred to as rapid ventilation, this is a rapid exchange of large amounts of air between rooms or between rooms and outdoors, and is usually achieved by opening a window or a door.